Teach English in Peru with Meddeas!TDawid

 - 9 to 10-month programs (starting on 12th March 2018)

-- Salaries depend on the school and local standards, usually starting at US$900/month (paid in US$ or in the local currency)
+- Salaries depend on the school and local standards, usually starting at US$1300/month (paid in the local currency)

 - First-week accommodation is covered by the school